A Viking age Swedish runestone in Edinburgh with an interesting story to tell!

 In early 2017, during the Year of History, Heritage and Archaeology, the Society of Antiquaries of Scotland started discussions and worked with several partner organisations to conserve and move the runestone to a safer location in central Edinburgh, in order to make the ancient carved stone accessible and visible to everyone all year round.
 The new location chosen is outside the University of Edinburgh’s Scandinavian Studies Department at 50 George Square.

 Funding was secured from the Heritage Lottery Fund and Edinburgh World Heritage Trust and permissions granted by Historic Environment Scotland to enable the runestone to be moved.
 National Museums Scotland have added the stone into its national collection, transferred from the City of Edinburgh Council, and have completed a loan agreement with the University of Edinburgh.

-Over the following year the runestone was scanned, assessed and conserved, and new interpretation panels produced.
+Over the following year the runestone was scanned, assessed and conserved, and a new interpretation panel produced.

-A variety of free public events to celebrate the unveiling of the runestone in its new location, including a number of free guided walking tours led by an expert storyteller, are planned for spring 2020.
+A variety of public events to celebrate the unveiling of the runestone in its new location, including several guided walking tours led by an expert storyteller, were planned for spring 2020.
 However, due to the coronavirus pandemic and lockdowns these have not taken place.
 In the meantime please spread the word of this ancient runestone and its story.

-Thank you to everyone who has given support to the project in many different ways, with special thanks to our project funders and project partners.
+Thank you to everyone who has given support to the project in different ways, with special thanks to our project funders and project partners.